Top 5 Common Misconceptions About Vaping Debunked: Truths Behind Vaping Revealed

 A study found that among

 adolescents aged 14-17, e-cigarette use was associated with an increased likelihood of experimenting with cigarettes.
 It is important to note, though, that the study did not draw a causal relation between vaping and smoking.
-In fact, many public health experts, including those at Public Health England, agree that the
+In fact, many public health experts, including those at Public Health England, agree that the evidence does not support the gateway theory, and most adolescents who use e-cigarettes do not go on to become regular smokers.

 It is essential to enforce strict regulations to prevent underage access to vaping products, but it is equally important not to dissuade adult smokers from using e-cigarettes to quit smoking, based on unsupported fears of a gateway effect.